kushal-kj/kushal-kj/README.md

 Embedded System Enthusiast!!
 ----------------------------

-As an individual armed with an Engineering degree, my focus centers on the fascinating domain of "Embedded Software Development".
-Embracing the path of a self-motivated learner, I revel in the art of hardware programming, assuming the mantle of a devoted hobbyist in the process .
+Holding an Engineering degree, my main interest lies in the captivating field of "Embedded Software Development".
+Taking the initiative as a self-motivated learner, I thoroughly engage with the complexities of hardware programming.
+This journey has transformed me into a committed hobbyist, consistently honing my skills and expertise in the process.

 * 🌍  I'm based in Bengaluru ,Karnataka, India
 * ✉️  You can contact me at [kushal.kuramkote@gmail.com](mailto:kushal.kuramkote@gmail.com)